National share of 2014 global carbon emissions across the Middle East and North Africa region, including Turkey, Iran, and Israel. Copyrights: Carboun

 A version of this infographic was first published by Portal 9 Magazine under “Reading Gaza Through Dubai”.
 Copyrights for the infographic are reserved for the Authors above.
 No reproduction or republishing of theinfographic or any part thereof is permitted without prior written consent from the authors.
 To discuss this infographic, please join Carboun’s discussion group on Linkedin.
 For news and updates on sustainability in cities around the region, join Carboun’s Facebook page or follow its Twitter feed.
 Continue reading Two Unsustainable Urbanisms: Dubai and Gaza

-Continue reading A Visual Guide to Energy Use in Buildings in the Middle East
+Continue reading Carbon Footprint of Electricity in the Middle East